Pakistan court declares jail trial of former PM Imran Khan illegal

 The charges against Khan relate to a classified cable sent to Islamabad by Pakistan's ambassador in the United States last year, which Khan is accused of making public.

-Former cricket hero Khan, who was forced from office in 2022 after losing a no-confidence vote in parliament, has had dozens of legal cases filed against him, which he has denounced as an effort to keep him out of politics.
+Former cricket star Khan, 70, who was forced from office in 2022 after losing a no-confidence vote in parliament, has had dozens of legal cases filed against him.

 He has been convicted in one graft case and sentenced to three years in jail.
-The sentence was suspended but he remains in prison in connection with other cases.
+The sentence was suspended by a court to allow his release on bail but he remains in prison in connection with other ongoing cases.

+Khan says the dozens of cases are aimed at keeping him out of politics ahead of February elections in view of his differences with the powerful military generals.

+The military, which has ruled Pakistan directly for significant periods since independence in 1947 and wielded influence over civilian governments at other times, denies engineering Khan's ouster.

 ALSO READ: